- Do you accept genre fiction?

 - We have a volunteer crew of about twenty-five readers.
 All of our readers have an extensive background in the literary arts and most have advanced degrees in English or writing or both.
 They are put through a grueling gauntlet before being offered a position.
 Submissions are also read by our editorial interns, who hold an equally competitive position and are extensively vetted.
 Finally, most of the magazine’s editorial staff read submissions on an ongoing basis, as well.

-Tin House Theme IssuesWe accept submissions September 1 through May 31, and, as always, our summer and winter issues are not themed.
+Tin House Theme IssuesWe will accept unsolicited submissions September 1 2015 through February 28 2016, and, as always, our summer and winter issues are not themed.
 We consider each submission for all upcoming issues regardless of theme.
 If you wish to be considered for a particular theme, please make a note in your cover letter.
 We have provided suggested deadlines for each theme issue, but please be aware that these fill up fast, so get your theme-issue submissions in as soon as possible.